tmfontan/AESRoundKeyInverter/README.md

 Example Output (simplified):

+---

 ## Project Structure

 - **RoundKey.java** – Defines a data structure for holding round numbers and their byte array values.

 - **InverseKeyGeneration.java** – Contains the logic to reverse AES-128 key scheduling and retrieve the original key.

+---

 ## Prerequisites

 - Java 8+

 - Basic understanding of AES encryption and key scheduling (recommended but not required).

+---

+## Disclaimer

+This project is intended solely for educational and authorized security testing purposes.
+Do not use it for unauthorized access, decryption, or any illegal activities.